maximecb/uvm/uvclang/plan.md

 a hand-written parser) is what buys full C/C++ and the LLVM optimizer for free — that's the reason the project exists and the reason for the name.

-**Current stage — the IR back-end.** Today uvclang *is* that back-end: it reads the `.ll` that `clang -O2` emits (see `tests/gen_ll.sh`) and compiles it to UVM assembly.
-The clang invocation still lives in the test harness; folding it into the `uvclang` driver so a single `uvclang foo.c` runs the whole pipeline is the planned front-end step (Phase 10).
+**Current stage — front-end wired in.** uvclang now drives the whole pipeline from one command: `uvclang foo.c` runs clang in-process to emit textual LLVM IR and lowers that IR to UVM assembly (Phase 9, done — see `src/frontend.rs`).
+A `.ll` argument still skips the clang step and feeds the back-end directly, so the `tests/gen_ll.sh`-based back-end suite is unchanged.
+The clang invocation in `tests/gen_ll.sh` is kept as the flag reference the driver mirrors.
 The ultimate back-end target is `doom.ll` at the repo root.

 Note the sibling `ncc/` is a *separate*, self-contained C→UVM compiler with its own hand-written front-end; uvclang deliberately does the opposite and delegates